 Check out these great indie reads to find something totally new!

-- Don’t start a book blog
+- Don’t start a book blog (or other hobbies)

-But since I had already gotten my reading time up so high I felt that this was a worthy sacrifice because I do find value in this blog and interacting with all of my new followers.
+Since I had already gotten my reading time up so high I felt that this was a worthy sacrifice because I do find value in this blog and interacting with all of my new followers.
 You’re all awesome and if you find something that you value more than reading then use these tips to make time for that as well.

 Comment below with what you value even more than reading, what your favorite time suck that you refuse to give up is, or what books you did not finish.
 Happy reading!